This post is chock full of juicy new bike goodness, including:

 If I buy an RFA in Sport mode does it have to stay in Sport mode forever?
 If I buy an RFA in Utility mode does it have to stay in Utility mode forever?

 The mode that the bike is configured in at purchase can be changed when needed (with help from a professional bike mechanic) by adjusting the DynamicDrops and swapping out the rear MultiRack.
-So you can buy an RFA in Sport mode and lengthen it into Utility mode later, or you can buy an RFA in Utility mode and shorter it into Sport mode later.
+So you can buy an RFA in Sport mode and lengthen it into Utility mode later, or you can buy an RFA in Utility mode and shorten it into Sport mode later.
 Read on for more details on what it takes to switch an RFA’s mode.

 Tell me more about these DynamicDrops.